Q: Are Amazon EBS volume and snapshot ID lengths changing in 2018?

-Q: Are Provisioned IOPS SSD (io1) volumes available for all Amazon EC2 instance types?
+Q: Are Provisioned IOPS SSD (io2 Block Express, io2, and io1) volumes available for all Amazon EC2 instance types?

-Q: What level of performance consistency can I expect to see from my Provisioned IOPS SSD (io1) volumes?
+Q: What level of performance consistency can I expect to see from my Provisioned IOPS SSD (io2 and io1) volumes?

-When attached to EBS-optimized instances, Provisioned IOPS SSD (io1) volumes are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time in a given year.
+When attached to EBS-optimized instances, Provisioned IOPS SSD (io2 and io1) volumes are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time in a given year.
 Your exact performance depends on your application’s I/O requirements.

-Q: What level of performance latency can I expect to see from my Provisioned IOPS SSD (io1) volumes?
+Q: What level of performance latency can I expect to see from my Provisioned IOPS SSD (io2 and io1) volumes?

 When attached to EBS-optimized instances, Provisioned IOPS volumes can achieve single digit millisecond latencies.
 Your exact performance depends on your application’s I/O requirements.

-Q: Does the I/O size of my application reads and writes affect the rate of IOPS I get from my Provisioned IOPS SSD (io1) volumes?
+Q: Does the I/O size of my application reads and writes affect the rate of IOPS I get from my Provisioned IOPS SSD (io2 and io1) volumes?

-Q: What factors can affect the performance consistency I see with Provisioned IOPS SSD (io1) volumes?
+Q: What factors can affect the performance consistency I see with Provisioned IOPS SSD (io2 and io1) volumes?

-Provisioned IOPS SSD (io1) volumes attached to EBS-optimized instances are designed to offer consistent performance, delivering within 10% of the provisioned IOPS performance 99.9% of the time over a given year.
-For maximum performance consistency with new volumes created from a snapshot, we recommend reading or writing to all of the blocks on your volume before placing it into service.
+Provisioned IOPS SSD (io2 and io1) volumes attached to EBS-optimized instances are designed to offer consistent performance, delivering within 10% of the provisioned IOPS performance 99.9% of the time over a given year.
+For maximum performance consistency with new volumes created from a snapshot, we recommend enabling Fast Snapshot Restore (FSR) on your snapshots.
+EBS volumes restored from FSR-enabled snapshots instantly receive their full performance.